 We have been in Owatonna for fifteen years.
 Two of our children have earned their degrees, were married on the front lawn of our home, and Benjamin has just completed the seventh grade.
 Miranda graduated from Winona State University, married Stephen and we now have our first grandchild Ezra.
-Ryan graduated from Rochester Technical College and is married to Hailee and just purchased their first home in Northfield.
+Ryan graduated from Rochester Technical College and is married to Hailee; they just purchased their first home in Northfield.

-My story is about life long learning and having the courage and determination to make a better life for our family.
+My story is about lifelong learning and having the courage and determination to make a better life for our family.
 It’s also about how my passion for people and understanding what they are going through led to my commitment to public service.

 I have been advocating for rural issues long before my work in the state legislature.
-As a business owner I joined the policy committee at the local chamber and served as chair and as a member of the board of directors.
-I served on the Owatonna School board and understand the challenges of a rural school district.
+As a business owner I joined the policy committee at the local Chamber and served as chair and as a member of the board of directors.
+I served on the Owatonna School Board and understand the challenges of a rural school district.
 I continue to serve as Secretary Treasurer for Steele County Farmers Union after 15 years, because I believe keeping families on farms is essential to how we produce food, fuel and fiber, how we protect our land and water, and how we continue to bring jobs and resources, including people to the communities we work so hard to support.

-As State Senator I served during a time of complete party control and divided government.
+As State Senator, I served during a time of complete party control and divided government.
 I was able to pass bills in both situations.
 I carried over 200 bills in my four years in the legislature and was ranked one of the most productive legislators.